Our vision : Tracks connecting people, nature and place in Wairahi/ Bream Bay

 Our projects

-• Formed tracks to access weeds within the Reserve
+• Formed tracks to access weeds in areas of regenerating native bush.

 • Sprayed and cleared huge tracts of weeds